-Music is an important part of our curriculum at Andrews’ Endowed CE Primary School.
-All classes have a music lesson each week and the children learn to play simple tuned and untuned percussion instruments and sing songs .
-They often perform what they have been learning to parents and friends as part of their termly Class Assembly.
+Music is an important part of our curriculum at Andrews’ Endowed CE Primary School to develop spiritual depth for our children.
+All classes have a music lesson each week and the children learn to play simple tuned and untuned percussion instruments and sing songs focusing on the sense of pattern, sequence and order that is created through different music compositions .
+The children often perform what they have been learning to parents and friends as part of their termly Class Assembly.

-Singing is an integral part of our daily life at school.
+Singing is an integral part of our daily life at school providing our children with a sense of life’s joys and achievements.
 Children are taught a variety of songs both in class and in whole school singing assemblies.
 Our singing assemblies are lively events, where the children, right from the age of 4, are taught how to follow a melody, understand the rhythm and dynamics of a song, and to participate in increasingly complex part songs and rounds.
+They provide our children with a sense of self– worth and the worth of others.
 We use a variety of actions, Makaton and BSL signs to support our singing.
 Children are encouraged to opt to sing small group and solo parts within our songs, which they regularly do with confidence.
 We take up opportunities to participate in singing events locally, such as the ‘Eggar’s Big Sing’ or to perform at the Alton Yuletide Festival.

 For children who would like to learn to play a musical instrument in school, individual and group lessons are available via the Hampshire Music Service.